Woodville Elementary School Field Day

 October 31, 2017

-This year on Halloween we set up a photo booth at Oakwood Arts complete with accessories and props—and, of course, treats!
+On Halloween we set up a photo booth at Oakwood Arts complete with accessories and props—and, of course, treats!
 Check out some of the fantastic costumes!

 Halloween Costume Drive & Green Screen Photo Booth